 If Then you Your system is not performing any direct I/O Do not have a disk I/O limitation.
 You observe that there is no buffered I/O Do not have a terminal I/O limitation.
-Either or both operations are occurring Cannot rule out the possibility of an I/O limitation.
-(See Chapter 8.)
+Cannot rule out the possibility of an I/O limitation.
+See Chapter 8 , "Evaluating the Disk I/O Resource".

-5.2.3 CPU Limitations
+5.2.3.
+CPU Limitations